 Mabry School Strategic Plan

-The chart below depicts the districts plan for continuous improvement.
-Mabry's School Strategic Plan reflects the District goals and is aligned with this chart.
+The link below depicts the districts plan for continuous improvement.
+Mabry's School Strategic Plan (SSP)reflects the District goals and is aligned with tthe county SSP.

 Mabry Middle School Strategic Plan

 Please click the link below to see the Mabry Building schedule.
 Realize that this schedule can change based upon the school needs such as testing schedules and should be used as a general guideline.
 If you have any questions you may call Mabry at 770-928-5546.

 Please ask your student for the parent information and form for our BYOD program.
 Parent and student forms are due February 13th and are to be returned to the homeroom teacher.
 BYOD will begin after March1, 2013.
 Download form here: Mabry BYOD Form

 Partners in Education: